DM and MM's Germany 2007 Diary

 The day began with breakfast, which was served only from 08:00 and was rather disappointing, being a bare minimum of the options we'd seen elsewhere.
 We resorted to cutting and eating an apple for some of our morning sustenance.
 We checked out and left our bags at the hotel, before heading out to explore the town, which was still relatively tourist-free at 09:00.

-Over the wall We headed west through the touristy strip to the Burg Garten, a peaceful promontory of solitude on the hill overlooking the loop in Tauber River below that surrounded it on three sides.
+We headed west through the touristy strip to the Burggarten, a peaceful promontory of solitude on the hill overlooking the loop in Tauber River below that surrounded it on three sides.
 The view was slightly compromised by trees in the foreground and the sun shining over the city from the east, but was marvellous nonetheless.
 We did a circuit of the garden anticlockwise from the main gate, enjoying the tranquillity, the colourful flowers, the formal area with statues of various symbols of harvest, and the expansive views.

 We approached a woman to take a photo of the both of us in the picturesque garden, with the walled city in the background behind us.
 She was very friendly and directed us as to where to stand and how to pose, as she bounced around with the camera lining up the shot.
 After taking it, she said that the light wasn't very good, with the sun behind us, but she hoped it turned out okay.
 We thanked her and walked off.
 A few minutes later, she came running up to us and said she'd found a much better spot to take a photo, and beckoned us over to a spot partially shaded with overhanging vines, which tempered the glaring backlight considerably.
 She proceeded to pose us and take several photos before handing the camera back again.
 It's nice to find someone keen and knowledgeable to take your photo!

-Next we walked around past the Kriminalmuseum - where Michelle got a photo of me in stocks, but we didn't bother to pay the admission to go inside and see more - to the Plönlein square with its iconic fountain that is the symbol of Rothenburg.
+Next we walked around past the Mittelalterliches Kriminalmuseum (Medieval Crime and Justice Museum) - where Michelle got a photo of me in stocks, but we didn't bother to pay the admission to go inside and see more.
+We continued to the Plönlein square with its iconic fountain that is the symbol of Rothenburg.
 I was expecting something big or elaborate, or at least moderately interesting, but the hallowed fountain was a small unadorned stone pillar in a spa-bath-sized stone pool.
-Entirely unimpressive, especially compared to some other fountains we'd seen already, such as one with four heads with snakes coming out of their mouths.
+Entirely unimpressive, especially compared to some other fountains we'd seen already in the town, such as one with four heads with snakes coming out of their mouths.

 We reached the Doppelbrücke a lot faster than I'd expected and walked across it before realising that the Lonely Planet's description of it as "double-decker" meant only that it was built as one course of arches on top of another, not that there were actually two roadways, one above the other.